 The Chabacano avisa means to tell on someone or to squeal.
-It is pronounced as abisa.
-However, we will be using the Spanish spelling: avisa in this article.
-Here are some examples on how this word is used in Chabacano.
+Here are some examples of how this word is used in Chabacano.

 Chabacano: Avisa yo con mommy kay late ya tu ya volve ayer.

 English: I’ll tell mom that you went home late last night.

 Chabacano: Ya avisa conmigo tu amigo na tiene tu otro mujer.

 English: Your friend told me that you’re cheating on me.
 (Literally: your friend told me that you have another woman)

 Chabacano: Ta avisa ba aquel ele?